Series Similar to Deathstroke: Knights & Dragons

 Shows Like Deathstroke: Knights & Dragons

-If you enjoyed watching Deathstroke: Knights & Dragons, you will also love watching those shows!
+If you liked Deathstroke: Knights & Dragons, you will also enjoy watching the following series!

 The series follows the lives of teenage superheroes and sidekicks, namely Robin, Kid Flash, Aqualad, Superboy, Red Arrow, Miss Martian, and Artemis.
 They are members of a fictional covert operation group.
 Within the show, "the Team" is a group of young heroes attached to the famous adult team, the Justice League, but operating outside the bureaucracy that constrains the more established superhero team.
 The primary setting is a fictional universe apart from the previous DCAU and other continuities, designated at one point as Earth-16, during a time in which superheroes are a relatively recent phenomenon, and supervillains have all begun working in tandem in a grand conspiracy on behalf of a cabal of key villains known as the Light.